Key Takeaways

 When properly installed, the astragal becomes one of the strongest points of the door system rather than a weak point.

 Sliding doors, also called patio doors, operate on a completely different mechanism—one or more panels slide horizontally along a track.
-This design creates specific security challenges that differ fundamentally from french doors.
+Traditional sliding door designs have created specific security challenges that differ fundamentally from french doors.

-Most standard sliding doors secure at only one point: a latch that hooks into the frame.
-This represents a significant security disadvantage.
-I once spoke with a police officer who explained that burglars often target sliding doors specifically because defeating a single latch takes seconds with the right tools.
+Most standard sliding doors on the market secure at only one point: a latch that hooks into the frame.
+This represents a significant security disadvantage in conventional designs.
+I once spoke with a police officer who explained that burglars often target basic sliding doors specifically because defeating a single latch takes seconds with the right tools.

 The Lift-and-Remove Vulnerability